-- "Low credit risk" assets with counterparties with low probability of default with high ability to fulfil financial obligations in time. - "Moderate credit risk" assets with counterparties with average probability of default and with moderate ability to fulfil financial obligations in time; more detailed consideration is required during monitoring. - "High credit risk" assets with higher probability of default; specific attention is required during monitoring. - "Distressed assets" assets that are qualified as defaulted considering all available signs of impairment.
+- "Low credit risk" assets with counterparties with low probability of default with high ability to fulfil financial obligations in time. - "Moderate credit risk" assets with counterparties with average probability of default and with moderate ability to fulfil financial obligations in time; more detailed consideration is required during monitoring. - "High credit risk" assets with higher probability of default; specific attention is required during monitoring. - "Distressed assets" assets that have signs of impairment or are qualified as defaulted.